letaprodoit/lapdi-disable-auto-save/README.txt

 = 1.1.0 =
 * Now uses Easy Dev Pro for easy plugin development, #embraceOOD
+* Includes not saving revisions automatically as well

 = 1.0.1 =
 * Checks for existence of parent settings menu before overwriting it